MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ### Use it to make your own games

 But why just play games when you can make them too!?
-Here are a few games I've made, which I plan on grouping together into a "Mario Party" like game where you roll dice to move on a board and then play minigames with your friends at the end of each round.
+Here are a few games I've made, which I plan on grouping together into a "Mario Party" like game where you roll dice to move on a board and then play these minigames with your friends at the end of each round.

 Here is "DuckFace Hunt", "Flappy Pose", and "Handsfree Jenga":